Ugonna-Daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 0.
-A script that prints “Hello, World”, followed by a new line to the standard output
+A script that prints “Hello, World”, followed by a new line to the standard11;rgb:3030/0a0a/2424output

 Task 1.
 A script that displays a confused smiley "(Ôo)'